Infrastructure

 World Kaihatsu Kogyo received heaps of praise from Nairobi residents, who were particularly impressed by its quality of work and the meticulous execution of the project.

-It covers three sections: Dagoretti Corner-Karen Roundabout (6.2km), Karen Road (1.9km) and a 1.7km segment of Langata Road from Karen shopping centre.
+It covers three sections: Dagoretti Corner-Karen Roundabout (6.2km), Karen Road (1.9km) and a 1.7km segment of Langata Road from the Karen shopping centre.

 The motorway design entails five footbridges and five lanes, with walkways and cycle tracks on both sides.
 Kura had earlier said the dualling of Ngong Road would provide a median to be developed later for Bus Rapid Transport (BRT) or light railway.